CERA

 • sensitivity to light.

 Uveitis can affect one eye or both at once.
 It can come on suddenly or slowly, and last for a few weeks (acute) or for months at a time (chronic).
-It can sometimes reoccur many times.
+It can sometimes recur many times.

 Diagnosis